mischa-hildebrand/AlignedCollectionViewFlowLayout/README.md

         alignedFlowLayout?.verticalAlignment = .top

     If you omit any of the last two lines the default alignment will be used (horizontally justified, vertically centered).

+    💡 **Pro Tip:** Instead of type-casting the layout as shown above you can also drag an outlet from the collection view layout object to your view controller.

 ### Setup in code